MOOCXINGSH/Traffic-Sign-classifier/README.md

 | Priority Road   			| General caution 										|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This compares favorably to the accuracy on the test set of 93.8% .
+This compares fair to the accuracy on the test set of 93.8% .

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+### For the image sign Road work ...(Correctly Predicted)

-For the first image, the model is perfectly sure that this is a Road work sign (probability of 0.9999), and the image does contain a Road work sign.
+The model is perfectly sure that this is a Road work sign (probability of 0.9999), and the image does contain a Road work sign.
 The top five soft max probabilities were

-### For the image sign Road work ...

 |  Prediction        	|     Probability        					|
 |:---------------------:|:---------------------------------------------:|